 We do not heavily focus on house-training nor do we spend a lot of time on it.
 We go in and out with our puppies until they are fluent with doing all of their business outside through a doggy door.
 About 95% of our puppies are to that point by 8 weeks of age.
 Beyond that, we teach bladder and bowel control as well as self-control in general by giving puppies short scheduled times in crates and pens.
-These periods in pens and crates gradually gets longer until by 13 weeks they are not only sleeping through the night in crates, they are happy in crates for two hour naps.
 House-training comes naturally as our puppies develop and grow.
 The house-training would progress slightly faster if we tethered each puppy to us and gave them more freedom in our home.
 However, we don't feel that the extra time invested would be worth the extra cost that we'd charge.
 Our goal is to train the things that most people cannot train and to leave the easy things (such as opening and closing a door for a puppy to get outside) to you.
 We've house-trained puppies both with and without a doggy door and the differences in the results are negligible.
 House-training is mostly a matter of teaching bladder control and creating a consistent habit of doing business outside until they grow up enough to be trusted.

 One last thing that we don't do is continuing the weekly pictures.
 We do one final set of pictures during these 2 weeks.
 If the entire litter is being reserved, this set of pictures will be done at 9 1/2 weeks just before puppy selection time which is right at 10 weeks.
 If puppy selection has already taken place, the final set of pictures will be done earlier, probably closer to 8 1/2 or 9 weeks.
 Puppies younger than 8 weeks change an incredible amount in a week's time, whereas the change slows down considerably the older puppies get.